open-archetypes/tycho-eclipse-plugin-archetype/README.md

 * Enter the Group Id, Artifact Id and Version informations.
 Eclipse requires the version to follow a Major.Minor.Micro pattern, so you should use 1.0.0-SNAPSHOT instead of 1.0-SNAPSHOT
 * You can change the required properties if needed :

     - tycho_version : the tycho version that will be used to build the project in command line.
-Defaults to 0.15.0
+Defaults to 0.16.0
     - eclipse_platform : the Eclipse platform, will drive what eclipse update site will be used to resolve the Eclipse dependencies.
-    Supported values are : `helios`, `indigo`, `juno`.
+    Supported values are : `helios`, `indigo`, `juno`, `kepler`.
 Defaults to `juno` .
 * Hit Finish
 * Wait for awesomeness
 * Once the projects are created, you can start testing Eclipse hosted mode, run JUnit Plug-in tests ...

 You can then build your projects in command line, in a terminal, by issuing :

-    mvn clean install
+    mvn clean verify

 An zipped update site will be created as `<project.parent>/<project.site>/target/<project.site>-<project.version>-site.zip`.